The value of a model horse depends on several factors, including

 condition, rarity, and popularity of that mold and/or model.
 You can get an

-listings, and books like Felicia Browell's
+and listings as well as books like Felicia Browell's

-The prices you will see listed in price guides are for models in fair to
+The prices you will see listed in price guides are for

 problems such as overspray or blurred markings.
 If your model has a lot